 Short Abstract: Production and processing of recombinant adeno-associated virus (rAAV) in suspension Sf9 cells.
 Descriptions for cell grow, baculovirus infection, and downstream processing of a small volume culture (200 ml) and large volume culture (≥20 l)

 Long Abstract: Many potential therapeutic applications for recombinant adeno-associated virus (rAAV) have been described, yet clinically relevant trials were limited to studies using relatively low vector doses, e.g. ocular applications or safety studies.
 The dosage constraints primarily result from the inability to produce rAAV using the common approaches relying on transfection of adherent mammalian cells.
 Using baculovirus expression vectors bevs, we developed a robust, reliable, scalable, and economical process for manufacturing rAAV in the lepidopteran cell line derived from Spodoptera frugiperda.
-These Sf9 cells are commonly used for recombinant protein production and also for producing a vaccine approved for human use (Cervarix GSK).
+These Sf9 cells are commonly used for recombinant protein production and also for producing a vaccine approved for human use (Cervarix™ GSK).
 Two different bevs co-infecting Sf9 cells provide the functional and structural proteins involved in rAAV genome replication and encapsidation (Rep 78 and Rep52) and the structural proteins that assemble into the capsid (VP1, VP2, and VP3).
 The rAAV produced in Sf9 cells can be recovered efficiently and purified to near homogeneity.
 Production at two different scales will be described: a bench top scale production, e.g. ≤0.4 l, and a larger single-use bioreactor, e.g. ≤25 l.
 The small- and large- scale upstream processes are identical requiring the volumetric expansion of Sf9 cells in the appropriate growth vessel.
 The small-scale downstream process can easily be done using standard laboratory equipment, whereas with larger volumes, e.g. greater than 25 l, more specialized equipment is required.
 The rAAV yields are linearly scalable and the process has been adapted to 200 liters with no change in specific yield.
 The methods describing monitoring cell growth and bev infection, downstream processing for 200 ml and 20 l will be demonstrated.

 Protocol Text: